Skip to Main Content

 What is an MRI?

 An MRI (magnetic resonance imaging) is a type of imaging test.
-It uses a large magnet, radio waves, and computers to produce high-quality, detailed pictures of the inside of the body.
+It uses a large magnet, radio waves, and computers to make high-quality, detailed pictures of the inside of the body.

-• Joints (knee, shoulder, hip, wrist, and ankle)
+• Bone and Joints (knee, shoulder, hip, wrist, and ankle)

 • Breast